wenshen/hare/README.md

 title={Regulating Highly Automated Robot Ecologies: Insights from Three User Studies},

-author={Shen, Wen and Khemiri, Alanoud Al and Almehrezi, Abdulla and Enezi, Wael Al and Rahwan, Iyad and Crandall, Jacob W.},
+author={Shen, Wen and Khemeiri, Alanoud Al and Almehrezi, Abdulla and Enezi, Wael Al and Rahwan, Iyad and Crandall, Jacob W.},

 booktitle={Proceedings of the Fifth International Conference on Human-Agent Interaction (HAI 2017)}, year={2017},